Lanxxxe/Advance-Database-Notes/JOINS AND SUBQUERY.md

 ## Corellated Subquery

 - A correlated subquery is a subquery that contains a reference to a table (in the parent query) that also appears in the outer query.
 MySQL evaluates from inside to outside.
+- A _correlated subquery_ is a subquery that contains a reference to a table that also appears in the outer query.

 	[<img src="images/mysql-corellated-subquery.png" />](mysql-corellated-subquery.png)